dennisjosesilva/incremental-contour-experiments/README.md

 ### 1.1.
 Manual dependency installation

-To install a Conan package, we need to run a Conan command at the root of the repositories on the links down below.
+To install a Conan package, we need to run a Conan command at the root of the repository on the link down below.

 - [morphotree library](https://github.com/dennisjosesilva/morphotree)